FAQs ON TRANSFER FACTOR

-Since 1998, Dr. Carol Ann Ryser has been using transfer factor to treat her chronically ill patients, and has experienced considerable success in diminishing symptoms and achieving overall health improvements among those patients.
-In this exclusive interview, Dr. Ryser discusses her experience with transfer factor as an effective treatment for chronic illness.
+Since 1998, doctors have been using transfer factor to support the immune system of chronically ill patients, and has experienced considerable success in diminishing symptoms and achieving overall health improvements among those patients.

 Question: What transfer factor do you use in your practice, and for what kind of patient?